 Vogue Theatre - 918 Granville Street

-Bill's first encounter with the Vogue Theatre's resident spook was in the summer of 1994.
+Allman's first encounter with the Vogue Theatre's resident spook was in the summer of 1994.
 "I was locking up the carpentry room in the basement," he began, "and got that distinct feeling that someone was behind me.
 I turned around and I saw what I describe as a three dimensional shadow go by the door.
 So I scrambled out into the hall, and there was no one there.
 I was the only one around.
 I left the theatre relatively quickly after that.
 I believe I set a speed record that day!"

 The next day, a theatre employee named David Raun also saw the ghost.
 While locking the theatre up for the night, he walked to the area in front of the stage and looked up towards the projection booth, where he saw someone standing in the doorway.
-Although the body appeared to be in the shadows, the face was clearly of a clean shaven main with chiseled features, short dark hair and dark eyebrows.
-As Raun looked on the apparition dissolved, just as it had done in front of the other witnesses.
+Although the body appeared to be in the shadows, the face was clearly of a clean shaven man with chiseled features, short dark hair, and dark eyebrows.
+As Raun kept looking the apparition dissolved, just as it had done in front of the other witnesses.
 Raun also reported that, while up on the catwalks above the audience area, he felt something invisible brush his right shoulder and pass by him.
 There was an accompanying drop in the ambient temperature and Raun shivered.
 He was the only person on the catwalks.

 Since then, the ghost has been sighted or experienced many times.
-For example, in the summer of 1996, a box office worker was alone in the lobby one afternoon when she suddenly sensed a presence.
+In the summer of 1996, for example, a box office worker was alone in the lobby one afternoon when she suddenly sensed a presence.
 When she looked around, she caught a glimpse of a shadow form climbing the stairs to the balcony level.
-And, in 2000, Arnold Robinson, bass singer with the vocal group, “The Nylons,” reported that, as he walked down to his dressing room, he could feel someone with him.
+And, in 2000, Arnold Robinson, bass singer with the vocal group, The Nylons, reported that as he walked down to his dressing room, he could feel someone with him.
 When he went into his dressing room and closed the door, he could still feel the presence.
 Robinson even had the courage to say out loud to the spirit, "If you want to hang out, that's cool."

-With respects to the ghost's identity and what causes him to haunt the Vogue Theatre , a couple of psychic mediums visited the place in the early 2000s.
-Both sensed that someone had experienced a bad fall near the "fly gallery" (the ropes and weights that support and carry theatrical scenery) at stage left.
+With regard to the ghost's identity and what causes him to haunt the Vogue Theatre , a couple of psychic mediums visited the place in the early 2000s.
+Both sensed that someone had experienced a bad fall near the fly gallery (the ropes and weights that support and carry theatrical scenery) at stage left.
 They weren't able to say whether the accident victim was severely injured or had died.
 Bill Allman says that this information has not been verified, however.
 In fact, he and some colleagues did some research in the 1990s and were unable to find record of anyone having been severely injured or killed in the theatre.